Solar-network/docs/docs/guidebook/developer/send-transaction.md

 To send a transaction, we need two an account to send the transaction from, and an account to receive the transaction.

 Fortunately, our testnet comes equipped with 51 accounts out of the box: our forging delegates.
-By now, if your testnet has been running for more than a couple minutes, each of your delegates should have received forging rewards for creating blocks, so we can be sure that our accounts have enough Swipechain to send a transaction.
+By now, if your testnet has been running for more than a couple minutes, each of your delegates should have received forging rewards for creating blocks, so we can be sure that our accounts have enough Solar to send a transaction.
 We need to means of accessing those funds.

 To do so, we'll need to look in the directory containing our testnet files.
 There, in the `packages/core` directory, we'll find a `lib` folder containing all of the application files used by the `core` package.
-Included there is a `config` directory, which holds all of the configuration settings for each network supported by Swipechain Core out of the box.
+Included there is a `config` directory, which holds all of the configuration settings for each network supported by Solar Core out of the box.
 Inside the `testnet` config directory, we find a file called `delegates.json`.

 If you open that file, you should see some information about dynamic fees, followed by a list of passphrases under the key `secrets`.
 Each of those passphrases represents a single delegate on our testnet.
 Using nothing more than the passphrase, we can use the `crypto` library to derive private keys, public keys, and addresses for a given delegate.
 If you're interested in learning how that's possible, the standard comes from [Bitcoin Improvement Proposal 39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki).